abaveja313/conduit/README.md

 ![Last commit](https://img.shields.io/github/last-commit/abaveja313/conduit?label=Last%20updated)
 ![License](https://img.shields.io/badge/license-Apache%202.0-green)

-Conduit is an in-browser **MCP server and client**.
-Agents can operate on your local file system directly in the browser with no native app and no per-file uploads.
-Conduit combines a **Web Worker MCP transport**, the **File System Access API**, and a **Rust → WASM** core.
-The MCP server runs in a dedicated worker so it does not block the UI.
-The client is extensible with additional tools for safe, scoped capabilities.
+Conduit is an in-browser **AI-powered file system tool**.
+AI agents can operate on your local file system directly in the browser with no native app and no per-file uploads.
+Conduit combines the **File System Access API**, **direct type-safe tools**, and a **Rust → WASM** core for high-performance file operations.
+The tools expose simple, type-safe functions that can be integrated with any LLM framework.

 ## Quick Start